 A. J. Thompson, M.D., Scholarship

 The untimely death of Dr. A. J. Thompson moved his friends and colleagues in the Class of 1968 to establish its class scholarship as a memorial to him.
 Dr. Thompson’s wife, Mrs. Linda Thompson, and their children funded this separate scholarship to also honor his memory.
 Dr. Thompson was awarded the prestigious Distinguished Alumnus Award and his family would hope the recipient of this scholarship would also be gifted, humane, conscientious, and well-regarded as was Dr. Thompson.
-The inaugural presentation of the award was given in 1998 to Joe Colclasure of Little Rock.
+The inaugural presentation of the award was given in 1998.

 Bernard W. Thompson, M.D., and Dola S. Thompson, M.D., Scholarship